Tricast and Forecast Bets: Racing Betting Strategy

 Tricast bets will generally pay out better than forecasts as there are more selections involved.
 However, this is not always the case as it all depends on the odds.

 If you combine the three runners with the lowest odds in a race in a tricast, the potential payout can be less than it would be if you combined two long-shots in a forecast.
-This principle applies to any multiple bet you place at horse racing betting sites.
+This principle applies to any multiple bet you place at the best betting sites in the UK.

 What is a Combination Tricast?